Naereen/web-sphinx/teaching.en.rst

 First semester of 2014
 ^^^^^^^^^^^^^^^^^^^^^^
 - Regularly grading exam answer scripts @ `corrections-rue-ulm <http://www.ulm-corrections.fr/>`_ (exam answer scripts of high-school students, in mathematics).
-- Occasionally helping high-school students and in charge of oral exams (at the level of Baccalauréat).
+- Occasionally helping high-school students and in charge of oral exams (at the level of Baccalauréat), with the `"Cours Thalès" organization <http://www.cours-thales.fr/>`_.

 .. note:: In 2014

-   I also got admitted to the French national competitive exam for becoming a prep' school professor (*agrégation*) in mathematics (major in maths, minor in CS).
+   I also got admitted to the French national competitive exam for becoming a prep' school professor (*"agrégation"*) in mathematics (with a major in maths, minor in CS).

-   For the two scholar years 2014-15 and 2015-16, I decided to postpone the beginning of my carrier as a professor in the French secondary education, in order to properly conclude my training at `École Normale Supérieure de Cachan (ENS of Cachan) <http://www.ens-cachan.fr/version-anglaise/>`_ (thanks to the choice "*fin de scolarité normalienne*").
+   For the two scholar years 2014-15 and 2015-16, I asked to postpone the beginning of my carrier as a professor in the French secondary education, in order to properly conclude my training at `École Normale Supérieure de Cachan (ENS of Cachan) <http://www.ens-cachan.fr/version-anglaise/>`_ (thanks to the choice *"fin de scolarité normalienne"*).

 ------------------------------------------------------------------------------